New gear: Tokina SZ 33mm f/1.2 for Fujifilm & Sony APS-C mirrorless

 While the front element is much more sizable, the overall optical formula has decreased in complexity a little.
 The earlier atx-m f/1.4 lens has 10 elements in nine groups, but the new SZ f/1.2 optic now has just nine elements in seven groups.

 Tokina doesn’t list any exotic glass formulations or element types, but it does note that the large front element has allowed it to minimize vignetting.
-The company is also promising and resolution.
+The company is also promising high and resolution.

 Aperture

 Looking to make the most of that f/1.2 maximum aperture, Tokina has increased the number of aperture blades used from nine in the earlier f/1.4 lens to 11 in the new f/1.2 lens.
-That difference should itself in two ways: A rounder edge to bokeh from point sources, especially when stopped down a little, as well as by adding more points to sunstars.
+That difference should show itself in two ways: A rounder edge to bokeh from point light sources, especially when stopped down a little, as well as by adding more points to sunstars.

 As noted previously, the aperture must be controlled entirely manually and Tokina has opted for a clickless design.
 That’s great for video as it allows for smooth aperture shifts which can help keep exposure in the ballpark or be used for creative effects.